Skip to main content

 What are the risk factors?

-Diabetes Australia recognises factors which may increase your risk of diabetes.
+Diabetes Australia recognises factors which may increase your risk of type-2 diabetes.
 These are:

 • a family history of diabetes